jmfederico/minesweeper-API/README.md

 I am not requesting passwords because passwords are tedious, and who cares if someone else sees your games, they might even finish them for you 🥳.

+All that is required to register/login is to set an email.

-Once you have registered, you can create a new game (use the beautiful select box I provide) or you can also continue playing your previous games.
+Once you have registered/logged in, you can create a new game (use the beautiful select box I provide) or you can also continue playing your previous games.
 Although you will only be able to retrieve your last 15 games!
 Any other will be lost forever! 🙀 (They are still in the database, I just hide them)

 And be careful!
 Timer will not stop!
 Once you create a game the timer starts running... 😲